Nova Scotia Road Trip Ideas Include visit to historic Shelburne

 ADVERTISMENT

-Nova Scotia road trip ideas are easy to find and plan if you use Doers & Dreamers guide.
-Town of Shelburne is about 3 hours drive from Halifax, NS, Canada.
-Its waterfront district has many old buildings creating fill and look of 18-th century and is a great location for architectural photography.
-In fact many historic movies were filmed here.
-Located in the South Shore area of Nova Scotia it is little further away from Halifax than Liverpool and it is very close to Yarmouth.
-Yarmouth has an excellent ferry link to USA and is a convenient entry point.
+Nova Scotia, road trip ideas are easy to find and plan if you use Doers & Dreamers guide.
+The town of Shelburne is about 3 hours drive from Halifax, NS, Canada.
+Its waterfront district has many old buildings creating the feel and look of 18th century and is a great location for architectural photography.

 Shelburne Dock street - old home McDonough home built 1785, "six over six" windows